ricky10438/new_york_taxi_tip_prediction/README.md

 - Application of XGBoost.
 - Hyperparameter tuning using step-wise hyperopt.

-## Technologies Used
+## Libraries used

-- Python (Pandas, NumPy)
+- Pandas, NumPy
-- Machine Learning (XGBoost, Scikit-learn)
+- XGBoost, Scikit-learn
-- Hyperparameter optimization with hyperopt
+- Hyperopt